 Therefore, some course content may change over time to reflect changes in the discipline or industry.
 If a module doesn't run, we'll let you know as soon as possible and help you choose an alternative module.

 As a clinician graduate of this course, you’ll have the skills and expertise to develop your career in a range of rewarding directions.

 You’ll demonstrate the ability to critically assess scientific and technological innovations in dentistry.
 As well as improving individuals’ oral health, you’ll be able to enhance collective knowledge across the field of aesthetic and restorative dentistry.

-What’s more, you'll have developed skills that are valued beyond the clinical environment – from communication and teamwork, to project management and critical thinking.
+What’s more, you'll have developed skills that are valued beyond the clinical environment – including communication, project management and critical thinking.

 In developing your career, you might choose to: